 As I said, I surprise myself sometimes.
 Sure, I’ve always wondered if writing was for me, or if I could really consider myself a writer.
 But I can’t remember a time I declared or even thought about wanting to be a writer.

-I realized that to accidentally be something is different from actually wanting it.
+I realized that to accidentally do something is different from actually wanting to do it.

 Out of the abundance of the heart, the mouth speaks

 I guess that’s one other thing I like about job interviews.
 You have to answer questions under pressure, and no matter how prepared you are (or how many times you’ve answered the very same questions), sometimes you still end up speaking out what’s really in your heart.